TandaHQ/work-samples/adnat (backend)/README.md

 If you don't do (3) then you won't need to account for this edge case.

 #### 5. Multiple breaks (tricky)
 People often take more than one break when they work.
 For this exercise, instead of a shift having a single break length, it could have multiple.
-The sum of all these should be taken into account when calculating the cost of the shift.
+The sum of all these should be taken into account when calculating `hours worked` and `shift cost`.

 #### 6. Your own idea
 Feel free to add in a feature of your own devising.
 You're more than welcome to [sign up for a trial Tanda account](https://www.tanda.co/) to look for inspiration.